 A Cambridge IGCSE qualification is recognized by leading universities around the world, and employers view it as a valuable certificate of achievement.
 It opens up global opportunities.

-In addition to the IGCSE courses, our Secondary 2 programme is supplemented over the two years with other courses.
+In addition to the IGCSE courses, our Upper Secondary programme is supplemented over the two years with other courses.